jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

 - 6.2.4 Synthetic transactions
     - **Synthetic transactions**: scripted transactions with known expected results
+    - **Synthetic monitoring**: uses emulated or recorded transactions to monitor for performance changes in response time, functionality, or other performance monitors
     - Dynamic testing may include the use of synthetic transactions to verify system performance; synthetic transactions are run against code and compare out to expected state

 - 6.2.5 Code review and testing